it-dept-cis/RABET-V-Pilot/WorkingModel/Activities/Architecture_Review_Methodology.md

 2. Data Criticality - a label indicating the senstivity of the data the component is handling.
 This is measured by the impact of the data being manipulated to an unknown or incorrect value.
 3. Data Sensitivity - a label indicating the senstivity of the data the component is handling.
 This is measured by the impact of the data being exposed to an unauthorized party.

+## What are Components
+We intentionally use a generic term, component, in our description of the Architecture Review.
+This allows for flexibility when developing findings but in order to bring some consistency and predictability, but we have defined some conventions for how components are identified.

+### Third Party
+When considering parts of the overall solution which are outside of the software application, each unique version of the following will be considered individual components of the system:
+* Operating System
+* Framework
+* 3rd party API
+* Embedded 3rd Party Library
+* Hosting Software/Service (i.e. IIS, Docker, Elastic Beanstalk, Azure App Service, etc.)
+* Database (database functions and stored procedures will be treated as a part of the software application)
+* File Storage System/Service
+* Network Appliance (virtual or real)
+* External Device Driver/Firmware

+RABET-V Architecture Review will not further decompose these elements of the solution.
+The assumption of the above rule is that any change to these components will be treated a change to the entire component and the version number and change list will reflect the entire component.

+### Internal
+When considering parts that are inside the software application(s), the following may be considered individual components of the system based on how the software is constructed:
+* Program Executable
+* Program Library (i.e. DLL)
+* Namespace
+* Class
+* API
+* Service

 ## Assessing the Architecture

 Goal 2 asked the architecture reviewer to assess the architecture and develop assertions.
 To do this, we identify a non-inclusive list of questions to ask about the architecture: